zamlz/nix/README.md

 ```
 home/
-  amlesh.nix
+  options.nix
   cli/
     default.nix
     git.nix
-    kakoune.nix
+    kakoune/
     ...
   desktop/
     default.nix
     alacritty.nix
-    herbstluftwm.nix
+    x11/
+    wayland/
     ...
 ```

 Every machine has its own directory.
 NixOS machines have `configuration.nix` and `hardware-configuration.nix`.
-Non-NixOS machines only have `home.nix`.

-Most hosts use the default home-manager configuration from `home/amlesh.nix`.
+All machines have a `home.nix` that imports from `home/cli` and/or `home/desktop`.

 ```
 hosts/